Rouquier's conjecture and diagrammatic algebra: The structure of the categories

-\begin{lemma} Consider any highest weight categorical $\mathfrak{sl}_2$-action.
-Then $\Theta_s$ for the unique simple reflection $s$ sends the exceptional collection of standard modules $S_{\xi}$ to the mutation of this exceptional collection $S_{\xi}[n_\xi]$ where we reverse order on every piece of the filtration, and $n_\xi$ as before is the integer attached to each standard as part of the data of a highest weight categorification. \end{lemma} \begin{proof} We need only check this for the unique highest weight categorification of $(\C^2)^{\otimes n}$, since every highest weight categorification has a filtration (compatible with standards and categorification functors) with these as subquotients.
+Recall that in a highest-weight categorification, the set of simple objects is divided into {\bf families} (as discussed in \cite[\S 3.1]{LoHWCII}).
+The simples in each family are in bijection with sign vectors $\{+,-\}^m$ for some $m$ depending on the family.
+In the Grothendieck group, the corresponding standard modules must span a copy of $(\mathbb{C}^2)^{\otimes m}$.
+We let $m_\xi$ be this statistic for the family containing $\xi$. \begin{lemma} Consider any highest weight categorical $\mathfrak{sl}_2$-action.
+Then $\Theta_s$ for the unique simple reflection $s$ sends the exceptional collection of standard modules $S_{\xi}$ of weight $n$ to the mutation of the exceptional collection $S_{\xi}[\frac{m_\xi-n}{2}]$ where we reverse order on each family. \end{lemma} \begin{proof} We need only check this for the unique highest weight categorification of $(\C^2)^{\otimes m}$, since every highest weight categorification has a filtration (compatible with standards and categorification functors) with these as subquotients by \cite[Prop.
+5.9]{LoHWCII}.
+There are many concrete models for such a categorification, for example, as representations of the algebra $T^{\boldsymbol{\lambda}}$ for $\mathfrak{sl}_2$ introduced in \cite[\S 4]{Webmerged}, or as a sum of singular blocks of category $\cO$ for $\mathfrak{sl}(m)$ corresponding to the subgroups $S_{k}\times S_{m-k}\subset S_m$.
+All of these are equivalent by the main result of \cite{LoWe}.

 The standards in this case are naturally indexed by sign sequences.
 We let $\bar \xi$ of a sign sequence denote the same sequence with $+$ and $-$ switched.

-This categorification has a deformation; the representation theoretically inclined can think of as passing to deformed category $\cO$.
-At the generic point, we obtain a semi-simple category; it is, in fact, just the representations of a naive tensor product of categorifications of $\C^2$.
-Since the result is obvious in this case, we obtain that $\Theta(S_\xi)$ is a flatly deformable shift of a module which is generically isomorphic to $S_{\bar{\xi}}[n]$.
-In particular, it has the same composition factors as $S_{\bar{\xi}}[n]$, and thus is in the subcategory generated by $S_{\bar{\eta}}$ for $\eta\geq \xi$, and equivalent to $S_{\bar{\xi}}[n]$ modulo that generated by $S_{\bar{\eta}}$ for $\eta> \xi$. \end{proof}
+By \cite[Prop.
+7.3]{LoHWCII}, in this case, $\Theta$ sends projective modules to tilting modules, up to shift.
+Our definition of $\Theta$ is the inverse of a shift of Losev's, so we obtain a shift where he has none.
+By standard properties of Ringel duality, this means that $\Theta $ also sends standards to shifted costandards.
+By considering the effect on the Grothendieck group, we see that $\Theta(S_\xi)=S_{\bar{\xi}}^*[\frac{m_\xi-n}{2}]$.
+In particular, it has the same composition factors as $S_{\bar{\xi}}[\frac{m_\xi-n}{2}]$, and thus is in the subcategory generated by $S_{\bar{\eta}}$ for $\eta\geq \xi$, and equivalent to $S_{\bar{\xi}}[\frac{m_\xi-n}{2}]$ modulo that generated by $S_{\bar{\eta}}$ for $\eta> \xi$.
+Since obviously the image of the standards is an exceptional collection, these properties show it must be the mutated one. \end{proof}